-By 2005, over 150 years after our founding, we were down to 10 teenage boys at a time, all referred through child welfare.
+By 2005, over 150 years after our founding, “Plummer Home for Boys” (as we were then known) was down to 10 teenage boys at a time, all referred through child welfare.

 And while we were considered to be a “successful” program, our leadership, staff, and board felt we could be doing more to support youth.
 We wanted better!
-We began a period of reflection that culminated with a new vision, mission, theory of change, and intervention and outcome model.
+We began a period of reflection that culminated with a new vision and mission, and we added a theory of change with a corresponding intervention and outcome model.
 We wanted to answer these key questions.

-Today, we serve girls and boys, from infants to young adults, in residential, foster, and community-based programming and our name reflects our promise of “family for everyone.”
+Today, we serve girls and boys, from infants to young adults, in residential, foster, and community-based programming and our name- Plummer Youth Promise- reflects our promise of “family for everyone.”

 At Plummer we emphasize family through our focus on permanency.
 The best practice definition of permanency ensures all those we serve an enduring family relationship that is safe and lifelong; offers legal rights and social status of full family membership; provides for physical, emotional, social, cognitive and spiritual well being; and assures life long connections to birth and extended family, siblings and other significant adults, family history and traditions, race and ethnic heritage, culture, religion and language.